Base vs. Arbitrum for stablecoin checkout

 Merchants sometimes over-index on ecosystem momentum and under-index on buyer familiarity.
 The chain with the strongest headline activity is not always the best checkout default.

-Base and Arbitrum can both work well, but the better first choice depends on where your users already hold funds and how much wallet education your support team can absorb.
+Base and Arbitrum can both work well, but the better first choice depends on where your users already hold funds and how much wallet education your checkout can absorb.

 These factors shape rollout cost more than raw throughput claims.
 What matters is whether the payment path feels natural for the buyer you already have.

-• Decide whether your support team can handle wrong-network remediation during launch.
+- Decide whether your launch flow can handle wrong-network remediation.

 This article works best as part of a broader rollout cluster, not as a standalone read.